Categories

 The Great Escape: Why Your Airlock Won't Stay Put in Your Carboy

 First things first, let's address the wet elephant in the room.
-If your bung or the spout of your carboy is wet, your airlock is going to slip and slide like a kid on a water slide.
-It's a simple fix, really.
+If your bung or the spout of your carboy is wet, your airlock is going to slip and slide like a kid at a water park.
+It's a simple fix.
 Make sure your bung and the glass are as dry as a bone before you try to fit your airlock.
-It's not rocket science, but it's an easy step to overlook in the excitement of the winemaking process.
+It's not rocket science, but it's an easy step to overlook.

 Now, if your bung and carboy are dry but your airlock is still acting like a rebellious teenager, you might be dealing with a different issue.
 Your wine could still be in the throes of primary fermentation, producing more gas than a bean-eating contest.
 This excess gas can create pressure, causing your airlock to pop out.
 The solution?
-Remove some wine.
-Yes, it might feel like you're throwing away your hard work, but it's a necessary sacrifice for the greater good.
-Move some of your wine to a small vessel and put it back when things calm down.
+Move some wine into a small vessel and put it back when things calm down.
+Moving it even a quarter of a way down towards the shoulder could be just enough.
+When your carboy is full to the bottleneck, all that gas is concentrated in the spout.
+By making the surface area larger and farther from the opening, you are exponentially decreasing the direct gas pressure.

-Remember, as long as there's pressure in the airlock, you don't have to worry about oxidation.
+Remember, as long your airlock is bubbling, you don't have to worry about oxidation.
 It's like a protective bubble around your precious wine.
 When the bubbles slow down, that's your cue to top off your carboy.

 In the end, winemaking is a journey filled with ups, downs, and the occasional airborne airlock.
 But don't let these minor setbacks deter you.
 Embrace the chaos, laugh at the mishaps, and remember - every great wine has a story, and sometimes, that story involves a runaway airlock.